antoinezanardi/werewolves-assistant-web-next/README.md

 ### 🏷️ Docker Tags

-Because of the pre-rendering feature, environment variables are injected at build time.
+Because of the Nuxt pre-rendering feature, environment variables are injected at build time on some pages.
 Therefore, multiple tags are created when pushing to `develop` and `main` branches.

 ### ⛵️ When pushing to `develop` branch